-Our newest project would also build the capacity of local and national media to report more frequently on issues concerning women and girls, hold local and national government to account, and promote innovative new media approaches to extend their reach and influence.
+The project will also build the capacity of local and national media to report more frequently on health issues concerning women and girls, hold local and national governments to account, and promote innovative new media approaches to extend their reach and influence.

 We plan to train 45 community leaders and 75 youth/women’s advocates to deliver five local advocacy campaigns on issues prioritized by the women and girls in their communities – targeting local district health authorities, ward committees, and national ministries in Freetown.
-We anticipate reaching 15,000 women and girls with this rights-based information.
+We anticipate reaching 15,000 women and girls with this rights-based information in one year.